 Although providing longer payment options can harm your cash flow, what if we told you there is a solution that allows you to do that without harming cash flow?

-Further, you may be hesitant to offer such terms to everyone since a PwC Global Economic Crime and Fraud Survey of 2020 found that companies lost a combined $42 billion to fraud.
+Further, you may be hesitant to offer such terms to everyone, especially given that, according to a PwC Global Economic Crime and Fraud Survey, companies lost a combined $42 billion to fraud. in 2020 alone.

 At Resolve, we do the heavy lifting by taking care of: